 - if you will have to pay any additional costs, like maintenance charges

-- if the business contract offers a ‘cooling-off’ period if you change your mind after agreeing a contract
+- whether the business contract offers a ‘cooling-off’ period if you change your mind after signing up

 - if you are using an energy broker, how their fee works with a contract.
-For example, is it a one-off charge or an addition to your usage costs in a contract?
+For example, is it a one-off charge, or added to the usage costs in your contract?